UPC (Universal Product Code / Barcode) Definition

 Do I Need a UPC Code?

-Businesses that offer products for sale using a brand name/label that belongs to them and businesses that trade outside of Canada need to have UPC barcodes.
+Businesses that offer products for sale using a brand name/label that belongs to them and businesses that export good outside of the U.S. or Canada need to have UPC barcodes.
 UPC bar codes are also handy for scanning and tracking your products through the supply chain.

 How Do I Get a UPC Code?